sezito2/517-Zito-BreakingBad/README.md

 ### Jesse Pinkman

 ## Best Episodes
 The series consists of 62 episodes, but which are the highest rated?
+These are the top five highest rated episodes according to IMDb:

-1. S5.E14: Ozymandias
+1. Ozymandias - Season 5, Episode 14
-2. S5.E16: Felina
+2. Felina - Season 5, Episode 16
-3. S4.E13: Face Off
+3. Face Off - Season 4, Episode 13
-4. S5.E13: To'hajiilee
+4. To'hajiilee - Season 5, Episode 13
-5. S5.E15: Granite State
+5. Granite State - Season 5, Episode 15

 You can watch all five seasons of Breaking Bad on [Netflix](https://www.netflix.com/title/70143836).